-1. The peer node registers with the master and receives the latest configuration bundle from the master.
+1. The peer node registers with the manager and receives the latest configuration bundle from the manager.

-2. The master rebalances the primary bucket copies across the cluster and starts a new generation.
+2. The manager rebalances the primary bucket copies across the cluster and starts a new generation.

 3. The peer starts ingesting external data, in the same way as any indexer.
 It processes the data into events and then appends the data to a rawdata file.
 It also creates associated index files.
 It stores these files (both the rawdata and the index files) locally in a hot bucket.
 This is the primary copy of the bucket.

-4. The master gives the peer a list of target peers for its replicated data.
-For example, if the replication factor is 3, the master gives the peer a list of two target peers.
+4. The manager gives the peer a list of target peers for its replicated data.
+For example, if the replication factor is 3, the manager gives the peer a list of two target peers.

-5. If the search factor is greater than 1, the master also tells the peer which of its target peers should make its copy of the data searchable.
-For example, if the search factor is 2, the master picks one specific target peer that should make its copy searchable and communicates that information to the source peer.
+5. If the search factor is greater than 1, the manager also tells the peer which of its target peers should make its copy of the data searchable.
+For example, if the search factor is 2, the manager picks one specific target peer that should make its copy searchable and communicates that information to the source peer.

 7. The target peers receive the rawdata from the source peer and store it in local copies of the bucket.